 Dr Carolyn Holbrook is working on a history of Australians’ attitudes towards their federal system of government.
 She is interested in the nature of state, national and imperial attachments and how they have been affected by geography, events and the passage of time.
 Her other major project is a collaboration with Professor James Walter at Monash University about the history of Australian public policy since the 1940s, with a particular focus on indigenous, refugee, housing and employment policies.
 Carolyn’s book about the history of how Australians have remembered the First World War, Anzac: The Unauthorised Biography, was published in 2014.

-Dr John Doyle received a PhD in political and policy history from La Trobe University in December 2017.
-He has been an associate of the Contemporary Histories Research Group at Deakin and honorary associate in the School of Humanities and Social Sciences at La Trobe since early 2018.
-His thesis is on the politics of Australian telecommunications reform from the 1960s to 1990s and is nominated for a Nancy Millis Medal.
-He also has an MBA from Melbourne Business School, University of Melbourne (1998) and a BA with First Class Honours in modern British and German history from the University of Adelaide (1992).
-John was a National Archives of Australia/Australian Historical Association postgraduate scholar in 2013-14.
-His research interests include political, policy and diplomatic history; government and politics; and political leadership and biography.
+Dr John Doyle is an associate in the Contemporary Histories Research Group at Deakin University and an honorary associate in the School of Humanities and Social Sciences at La Trobe University.
+He has a PhD (on the politics of Australian telecommunications reform from the 1960s to 1990s) from La Trobe, an MBA from Melbourne Business School and a BA with First Class Honours in history from the University of Adelaide.
+John previously held policy and strategy roles in the telecommunications sector and, earlier, was a Canberra-based intelligence analyst.
+His research interests include political, policy and diplomatic history; government, politics and public policy; and political leadership and biography..

 Anna Kent has a BA (Hons) History/Politics, and a MA (by research) Development Studies.
 She is currently doing a PhD with Professor David Lowe at Deakin University on ‘Colonial Legacies, Influence and Engagement – Australian and New Zealand Higher Education Aid to the decolonising Pacific’.